miguelrisero/betterpic-web-content/blog/how-to-use ai-generated-portraits-responsibly-and-respectfully.md

 ---
 title: 'How to Use AI Generated Portraits Responsibly and Respectfully'
 category: AI Photos
-description: AI-generated headshots are increasingly affordable and accessible.
-They offer convenience, diversity, quality, and creative freedom.
-However, ethical and legal concerns exist, such as consent and intellectual property rights.
+description: Learn more about the benefits and drawbacks of using AI-generated headshots.
+Find out how to use AI headshots responsibly, from convenience and diversity to ethical and legal issues.
+For your ideal AI headshot, Betterpic offers options that are both high-quality and customizable.
 readtime: 7
 date: 2023-06-28
 cover: /assets/blog/<blog>/cover.jpg